-Prerequisites: Math 25B and Ph 20A/20AL

-Corequisites: Math 25C, Ph 20B Class Hours: 3 laboratory
+Prerequisites: Math 25B and Ph 20A/20AL Corequisites: Math 25C, Ph 20B

 This is a laboratory course designed to be taken concurrently with the Ph 20B lecture.
 Emphasis is placed on understanding of field theory and introducing the student to electronic measurements, A.C. and D.C. circuits, basic active analog circuits and devices.
 Transfer credit: CSU; UC credit limitations.
 See counselor.